Parish/Church of Our Lady of Guadalupe, a church in Downtown Puerto Vallarta

 Our Lady of Guadalupe Parish (Parroquia de Guadalupe)

 English Mass at 4pm on Saturdays and Bilingual at 10am Sundays.

-Surely the church is now a symbol of this famous beach destination, a very Mexican Puerto Vallarta, that should not only be admired from the outside, but also from within.
+Surely the church is now an icon, a symbol of this famous beach destination, a very Mexican Puerto Vallarta, that can not only be admired from the outside, but also from within.

 Parish of Our Lady of Guadalupe from Luna Liquida Boutique Hotel, Downtown Puerto Vallarta

 In contrast to the religious images on painted wood, the marble altar, carved wooden confessionals, and the image of the Virgin Guadalupe by Ignacio Ramirez, artist of the state of Jalisco, this building is full of love, devotion, and sacrifices and must be included on the list of places you should visit on your trip to Puerto Vallarta.

 Our Lady of Guadalupe Cathedral and the Main Square in downtown Puerto Vallarta